ornldaac/netCDF_data_in_R/README.md

 ### *Keywords: R, netCDF*

 ***
-**UPDATE:** The repo was updated on 2024-01-02.
-The R code was rewritten to remove dependencies on the *rgdal* and *raster* packages.
-The code now uses functions of the *terra* package for raster data.
+**UPDATE:** The repo was updated on 2021-12-03 and again on 2024-01-02.
+The recent update includes a revision of the tutorial to replace deprecated packages (e.g., rgdal and raster).

 # 1. Overview